iukadike/blog/_posts/2023-09-10-format-string-attack.md

 #### Modifying the Target Value to 0xAAAABBBBCCCCDDDD

 The objective of this task is to modify the value of the target variable that is defined in the server program.
-If this target variable holds an important value that can affect the control flow of the program; attackers can change the behavior of the program if they can modify this value.
+If this target variable holds an important value that can affect the control flow of the program, attackers can change the behavior of the program if they can modify this value.
 We know that the memory address of the target variable is 0x0000555555558010.

-I will be using %hn to modify the target address 2-bytes at a time.
-I am going to place 0xAAAABBBBCCCCCDDDD into 0x0000555555558010 two bytes at a time
+I will be using %hn to modify the target address, 2 bytes at a time.
+I am going to place 0xAAAABBBBCCCCCDDDD into 0x0000555555558010, two bytes at a time.

-Our program is a 64-bit program so our address is a 8-byte address.
+Our program is a 64-bit program, so our address is an 8-byte address.
 Our machine is little-endian, so we break `0xAAAABBBBCCCCCDDDD` into four parts with four bytes each.
 - 0x0000555555558010   <-- 0xDDDD
 - 0x0000555555558012   <-- 0xCCCC
 - 0x0000555555558014   <-- 0xBBBB
 - 0x0000555555558016   <-- 0xAAAA

-The values written are cummulative, so when constructing our string, we have to start with the addresses that will store lower values.
+The values written are cumulative, so when constructing our string, we have to start with the addresses that will store lower values.

 For this task, I need to determine the total number of characters I would need to print for each precision modifier.
 - 0xAAAA = 43690